Strong Inference Can Turn Your Research Into Results

 Strong Inference Today

-It is important to remember the real purpose of science, which is to explain the workings nature.
+It is important to remember the real purpose of science, which is to explain the workings of nature.
 In our quest to understand the world around us, however, we are prone to overcomplicating experiments and losing focus.

 In the end, a systematic approach to experimental design yields valuable ‘sharp’ results.
 The process does not call for a brilliant or exceedingly creative mind;